 iii Most active and distressed industries

-Plenary proceedings in Canada may only be commenced by debtors resident in, carrying on business in, or having assets in Canada.
+Plenary proceedings in Canada may be commenced only by debtors resident in, carrying on business in or having assets in Canada.
 A debtor that has no presence in Canada may not commence a plenary proceeding.
-Where a debtor carries on business in more than one location, the courts will look at factors such as the location of main operations, the location of management, the location of the majority of creditors and convenience for the majority of stakeholders.
-Canadian courts have generally expressed a willingness to assist foreign courts where such assistance would not contravene public policy concerns in Canada.
+If a debtor carries on business in more than one location, the courts will look at factors such as the location of main operations, the location of management, the location of the majority of creditors and convenience for the majority of stakeholders.
+Canadian courts have generally expressed a willingness to assist foreign courts when such assistance would not contravene public policy concerns in Canada.

 With the adoption of most of the UNCITRAL Model Law on Cross-Border Insolvencies in 2009, Canadian courts are now mandated to cooperate with foreign courts, subject to public policy concerns, once an ancillary proceeding is commenced.
 Pursuant to these regimes, proceedings ancillary to both foreign main and foreign non-main proceedings may be commenced in Canada.
 Neither the BIA nor the CCAA contain time frames or time restrictions for any such filings.
 Ancillary proceedings may be commenced by a foreign representative, which is a party appointed in the foreign proceeding.
 An automatic stay is granted if the proceeding is recognised as a foreign main proceeding, and a discretionary stay may be granted if the proceeding is recognised as a foreign non-main proceeding.